peterbenoit/SaltyKeys.js/README.md

 console.log('Generated Salted Key:', saltedKey);
 ```

+It would be best to run this in the console, and not on the page you want to hide your key on.

 ### 2. Retrieve the Actual API Key

 To retrieve the original API key from the salted key: